-The Pro EMS communications and Information Technology infrastructure, which encompasses voice interactions and data transfer, has been built on industry leading technologies including VMware, EMC, Cisco, and Citrix.
+The Pro EMS communications infrastructure, including voice interactions and data transfer, has been built on industry-leading technologies.